 We test indefinite-lived intangible assets and goodwill for impairment annually (or more frequently if events or circumstances indicate possible impairment).
-We performed this annual impairment testing at September 1, and concluded that our indefinite-lived intangible assets and goodwill were not impaired.
 We tested the indefinite-lived intangible assets for impairment using a "royalty savings method," which is a variation of the discounted cash flow method.
 This method estimates a fair value by calculating an estimated discounted future cash flow stream from the hypothetical licensing of the indefinite-lived intangible assets.
 If this estimated fair value exceeds the carrying value, no impairment is indicated.
 This analysis is dependent on management's best estimates of future operating results and the selection of reasonable discount rates and hypothetical royalty rates.
 Significantly different projected operating results could result in a different conclusion regarding impairment.
 Standard valuation methodologies using rates considered reasonable by management have not indicated an impairment.
+We evaluated goodwill for impairment using a qualitative analysis.
+We performed this annual impairment testing at September 1, and concluded that our indefinite-lived intangible assets and goodwill were not impaired.